Prajwal5180/GitHub-Copilot-Hackathon/Scenario/Hackathon/Challenge-1.md

    <validation step="74421c5f-2301-4e21-a3a9-f1926fb28142" />

 2. **Login with a GitHub account:**
    - Login to GitHub within Visual Studio Code using the provided GitHub credentials.
+You can find these credentials under **Environment > GitHub Credentials** tab.
-   - On the GitHub sign-in page, enter your GitHub credentials and click on Sign in.
+   - On the GitHub sign-in page, enter your GitHub credentials and click on **Sign in**.
-   - To verify your GitHub account login, sign in to Outlook in the Lab VM through in a Private window (https://outlook.office365.com/mail/) using your GitHub credentials, locate the email containing the verification code, and select Verify.
+   - To verify your GitHub account login, sign in to **Outlook** in the Lab VM through in a Private window (https://outlook.office365.com/mail/) using your GitHub credentials, locate the email containing the verification code, and select **Verify**.
    - Click on Authorize Visual-Studio-Code to provide additional permissions to GitHub for VS Code.

 3. **Using GitHub Codespaces with Copilot:**
-   - Explore the integration of GitHub Codespaces with GitHub Copilot.
+   - Create a Codespace for your GitHub repository.
+     >**Hint:** Use **https://github.com/CloudLabsAI-Azure/MyMvcApp-Contact-Databse-Application** repository to create a codespace.
+You will use this repository in Challenge 02.
    - Understand how Copilot can be utilized in a collaborative coding environment.
    - Use the GitHub Codespaces to push/commit the local files from VS Code to GitHub in the next challenges.

 4. **Explore GitHub Copilot Features:**
    - Experiment with Copilot in various coding scenarios.
    - Use Copilot's suggestions to speed up your code-writing process.
+     >**Hint:** Access the GitHub Copilot Suggestions window by **Ctrl+Enter** shortcut in your VS Code.

 5. **Code Generation with Copilot and Copilot Chat:**
    - Create Python/JS-based code to build a calculator.